AI Social

 Short answers for the questions people usually have before trying a utility like this.

-Is Content Repurposing Studio free?
+What does Content Repurposing Studio actually produce?

-Can it work from a landing page or transcript too?
+Can it work from a transcript?

 How is this different from Social Post Studio?